 Templates for each package type can be found at \ProgramData\Altium\Altium NEXUS <Globally Unique Identifier>\Extensions\IPC Footprint Generator\Templates.
-The Data tab of each template contains the package specifications, the Legend - Package tab to see descriptions of package data fields that are used on the Data tab of the template.
+The Data tab of each template contains the package specifications.
+Use the Legend - Package tab to see descriptions of package data fields that are used on the Data tab of the template.
 Use the Legend - Footprint tab to see descriptions of footprint specification fields that are used on the Data tab of the template.

 Help On - click to open the Help On dialog then choose the template type to access reference information or use the drop-down to select the desired package type.

 Add Files - click to select package input files to add input package type files to the text box.

 Remove Files - click to remove the selected file(s) in the text box.